Evangelin-Ruth/Saturday-ass/README.md

     }
 }
 ```

-## Write a Java program to retrieve and remove the last element of a tree set.
+## 6.Write a Java program to retrieve and remove the last element of a tree set.
 ```
 import java.util.TreeSet;
 public class Ques6 {